 NB: Image is from the World Wide Web.
 Artist was not mentioned.

-Be still my beating heart It’s only the setting sun With its fiery orange hues Tinged with scarlet and indigo Its the colours of a day that’s done Be still my beating heart It’s only the setting sun
+Be still my beating heart It’s only the setting sun With its fiery orange hues Tinged with scarlet and indigo They’re the colours of a day that’s done Be still my beating heart It’s only the setting sun

 Be still my racing blood It’s only the ocean wide It’s waves unfurling liquid lace Onto my upturned, sun-warmed face As I leap into the rushing tide Be still my racing blood It’s only the ocean wide